Back to guidesFuneral costs and pricing

 When the 25-year grant expires, the family must pay a renewal fee to maintain the site.
 If the grant is not renewed, the cemetery may reuse the site.
 The remains are not disturbed, but the surface memorial may be removed and a new burial may occur above the original.

-This creates a generational cost that families in other states do not face.
 A family purchasing a burial plot in NSW or VIC pays once.
 A family in WA pays at purchase, then again at renewal, potentially indefinitely.

 The renewal fee structure is set by the MCB at the time of renewal, not at the time of original purchase.
 Families cannot lock in a renewal price in advance.